cicsdev/cics-java-liberty-springboot-transactions/README.md

 ## Deploying

-1. Ensure you have the following feature in `server.xml`:
+Ensure you have the `jsp-2.3` feature (which itself contains `servlet`) configured in `server.xml`:

-    - jsp-2.3
+Either:

-2. Create a CICS bundle project with a Dynamic Web Project include for the built war file.
+1. Create a CICS bundle project and copy the WAR file into it.

+2. Add a *Dynamic Web Project include* to the project to point at the local WAR file.

 3. Deploy the CICS bundle project to CICS.

 4. Enable the JVM server and CICS bundle.

+Or:
-5. Optionally, manually upload the WAR file to zFS and add an <application> configuration element to server.xml:
+1. Manually upload the WAR file to zFS and add an `<application>` configuration element to server.xml:

 ``` XML
    <application id="cics-java-liberty-springboot-transactions-0.1.0"